 Officials suspect water from a leaking roof may have triggered the battery fire.
 Lithium is highly volatile and reacts with water by forming lithium hydroxide, a highly flammable hydrogen.
 In a news conference, Chief Steffes said, “As they get wet, they short out and they ignite and explode.
 That is the problem we are having.
 The biggest hazard we have is the smoke and fumes as well as the gas from the fire.
 Highly poisonous and very deadly.”

 Firefighters first used 1,000 pounds of the dry chemical agent Purple K to douse the fire.
-Steffes said, they were “hoping we could kill it and choke it out.
-The lithium fire laughed at the Purple-K — didn’t put a dent in it.”
+The Purple-K — didn’t put a dent in the fire, according to Steffes.